jon-jh/portfolio-website-builder/README.md

 - **Deployed** main branch with Vercel, created a development branch for future work.

 ### Phase 2.5: Design Layouts
-- Portfolio, E-commerce, Blog [complete], Event
+- Portfolio, E-commerce, Blog, Event
-- Narrow scope of project due to other projects already showcasing SaaS (Stripe Integration in Everstride App) and remove unnecessary pages for Minimum Viable Product speed.
 - Added default style reset to fix the navigation bar: border-box, body-padding-top:60px, and margin-0.
-- Used free available **Animation** buttons to restyle NavBar and improve layout.
+- Restyled the NavBar using free **animation** buttons for a smoother layout.
+- Added free **Tailwind** styled cards to the WordPress page.
+- Completed the WordPress page design with new animations from **UIVerse**.
+- Converted Tailwind components into **SCSS modules** to align with project standards.
+- Implemented **animated placeholders** across all pages for a dynamic user experience.